9 Ways to Protect Your Mental Health During the Holidays

 If you've just gotten a positive pregnancy test after a loss, have an embryo transfer coming up, or simply aren't sure what's next on your fertility journey, remember that you don't owe anyone (even close friends or family) any updates.

-Even well-meaning loved ones can push a little too hard for sensitive information sometimes, and especially with added social engagements and gatherings this holiday season - you may feel pressured to share updates before you're ready.
+Even well-meaning loved ones can push a little too hard for sensitive information sometimes, and especially with added social engagements and gatherings this holiday season - you may feel pressured to share news before you're ready.

-It's more than okay to keep some things private.
+Remember: It's more than okay to keep some things private.

 #9 Practice Self-Compassion